crossuo/crossuo/docs/CONTRIBUTING/Compiling.md

 $ git clone https://github.com/OrionUO/OrionUO
 $ mkdir build
 $ cd build
-$ cmake -G Ninja ../OrionUO -DCMAKE_BUILD_TYPE=Release
+$ cmake -G Ninja .. -DCMAKE_BUILD_TYPE=Release
 $ ninja orion -j8
+$ cd OrionUO
+$ ./OrionUO
 ```
   > You'll need a `Client.cuo` and a `OrionUO.cfg` in the working directory.
-Inside `OrionUO.cfg` you can add a line `CustomPath=/path/to/uo/data`, so OrionUO will be able to find your original client data files.
+Inside `OrionUO.cfg` you need to add line `CustomPath=/path/to/uo/data`, so OrionUO will be able to find your original client data files.

-Then you should have an `orion.app` inside `build/OrionUO`
+Then you should have an `OrionUO` inside `build/OrionUO`